Crazyblox/RayLuau/readme.md

 cmake --build build
 ```

-Cmake will build everything within ./build, leaving ./extern and ./src untouched.
+Cmake will build everything within `./build`, leaving `./extern` and `./src` untouched.

-The binary output for RayLuau will be found at ./build/bin/RayLuau
+The binary output for RayLuau will be found at `./build/bin/RayLuau`.

 ### 3. Run

 Execute the RayLuau binary via shell.

+RayLuau makes use of `script.luau` in the same directory; this is an example script for running in RayLuau.

+Feel free to modify it and make use of the `raylib` library's functions in Luau.